REFLEXIONES SOBRE TURISMO RESPONSABLE//ABOUT TOURISM RESPONSIBLE REFLECTIONS

 Me consta que, a otras personas

-les ha pasado lo que, alguna vez me paso a mí, que por motivos laborales he
+les ha pasado lo que alguna vez me pasó a mí, que por motivos laborales he

-disfrutar de sus encantos naturales, que Dios creo en esa ciudad o país, donde
+disfrutar de sus encantos naturales, que Dios creo en esa ciudad o país, dejando de contemplar las modificaciones realizadas por las manos del hombre,

 mucho menos creativas, como pasar el tiempo libre en una cafetería hablando con